saulpw/visidata/vdplus/k8s/README.md

   -n kube-system
 ```

-It could be because I used Helm v3.0.1, instead of v2.5.1, but I can't be certain.
+It could be because I used Helm v3.0.1, instead of v2.5.1, but we can't be certain until someone
+rebuilds the cluster themselves from scratch.

 ### Load Balancer IP
 A platform-specific load balancer will be created outside the Kubernetes cluster.
 On DO it